humanmade/altis-dev-tools/docs/testing-with-codeception.md

 This type doesn't necessarily use a browser, as it can use a PHP library that acts like a browser, with no Javascript support.
 And it looks pretty much like Acceptance tests, but with different testing mindset/domain.

-Functional and acceptance tests can theoretically/technically co-exist, eg: executing browser actions and checking expected database changes rather than just browser outout.
-But it adds the overhead of executing tests via a browser which can be slower than the quicker PHP browser.
+Functional and acceptance tests can co-exist, eg: executing browser actions and checking expected database changes rather than just browser output.

 Functional tests are typically written in _CEST_ format, eg: